 That sounds like a great approach.
 Here at Protiviti, we’re trying to implement something in Precipio, a training tool where you can go in and have a curriculum to follow for the different areas.
 We have a lot of people here, and when they hear quantum, they get excited.
 They want to learn more about it.
 It’s always interesting to see how other companies are doing it.
 There have to be less obvious jobs that aren’t getting the spot in the spotlight right now — you brought up a few.
 Do any others come to mind, things that people don’t even think of when it comes to quantum that might be out there?

 There are a lot of business jobs — sales jobs, business development, partnership jobs.
 There’s a lot of the internal workings of a company — accounting.
 Just about any job you can think of, we’re looking for in quantum.
 People go, “Quantum?” and they get scared, and sometimes people need to just Google it, or try to check it out a little bit.
 What they find is a great group of people and great opportunity.

-There are so many programs out there.
-I do agree with you that being able to program quantum computers is a great skill, and there’s certainly a lot of demand, but anyone with a software degree can do that.
+There are so many programmes out there.
+I do agree with you that being able to programme quantum computers is a great skill, and there’s certainly a lot of demand, but anyone with a software degree can do that.
 It just takes a little bit of education, but if you know Python, you’re probably 90% there.
-There are high school–type classes — Qubit by Qubit is an organization with a coding school.
+There are high school–type classes — Qubit by Qubit is an organisation with a coding school.
 There are more complex courses through MIT.
 There are all sorts of courses around there.
-For example, UCLA now has a master’s program in quantum.
+For example, UCLA now has a master’s programme in quantum.
 UC Davis offers great weekly quantum classes.
 There’s an amazing variety of different classes and different ways to learn this, whether it’s through a hackathon or a school or coursework.

 Does your company provide any feedback to educational institutions?
 Do you interact with them and say, “We’d really love to see more of this being taught,” or anything like that?